brendanlong/prince-of-the-dark-kingdom/src/book-3/chapter-02.md

 finally had a quiet moment to think about it, he though it might be due to Luna.

-*"Do you think she...
-I dunno... blessed me?"* he asked Inana, as he washed, knee deep in the creek.
+"*Do you think she...
+I dunno... blessed me?*" he asked Inana, as he washed, knee deep in the creek.
 The cobra was sunning herself on a near by rock, and hadn't paid much attention to him after his meeting with Luna.

-*"Probably,"* came the disinterested reply.
+"*Probably,*" came the disinterested reply.

-*"Am I her boyfriend now?"*
+"*Am I her boyfriend now?*"

 Inana snorted.
 Feeling stupid for asking, he concentrated on his washing for a long time.
 The mud came off easily, but the paint remained